jdcloudcom/en/documentation/Middleware/Edge-Network-Tunnel/Pricing/Billing-Overview.md

-In the peering edge service beta, there is no charge currently.
+In the edge network tunnel service beta, there is no charge currently.